 Northampton / Northamptonshire

 Leicester / Leicestershire

 Why do you only work in the East Midlands?

-No Jobs in the Arts tries to use its platform to deliver a program to highlight or challenge issues that stop creatives being creative.
-With our projects, we’d like to work with partners to help us explore geographic, economic, educational and accessibility barriers in visual arts.
+No Jobs in the Arts tries to deliver a program that highlights or challenge issues that stop emerging creatives being creative.
+With our projects, we’d like to work with partners to help us explore barriers that emerging artists face in visual arts, such as geographic, economic, educational and accessibility barriers.

 Do you only deliver a print publication?

 Not anymore.
 No Jobs in the Arts started as a print publication in 2018.
-However, we expanded to produce a creative programme that includes workshops, internships, interviews, talks, exhibitions, and festivals.
-We continue to publish No Jobs in the Arts as a bi-annual digital publication.
-We also produce a limited number of prints for each issue, which we distribute for free around the East Midlands.
+However, we expanded our creative programme to include workshops, internships, interviews, talks, exhibitions, and festivals.
+We continue to publish No Jobs in the Arts as a bi-annual digital and physical publication.
+For each issue, we produce a limited number of prints, which we distribute for free around the East Midlands arts community.